Evolved-Commerce-logo

 Step 1: Keyword Rankings

 Organic keyword rankings are the backbone of any good Amazon Campaign.
-First question I ask a new client or an Amazon seller is, “What keywords are you targeting and where do you rank?”
+The first question I ask a new client or an Amazon seller is, “What keywords are you targeting, and where do you rank?”
 Most don’t have an answer.

 Here’s how to breakdown your organic keyword strategy: